Maud Cuney Hare: Career

 Her writing about music culminated in her best-known work, Negro Musicians and Their Music (1936).
 In it, Cuney Hare documented the development of African-American music, contextualizing it both nationally and internationally.
 She writes compellingly of the history of African-American music, from its beginnings in Africa, through the diaspora to the United States and elsewhere, to the development of American traditions of Negro spirituals, and finally the newer forms of blues and jazz.
 She disliked ragtime, and distrusted the unstructured nature of Jazz music, preferring the classical traditions in which she had been trained.
 The index to the book contains no references to Duke Ellington, Scott Joplin or Louis Armstrong.

 The book contains extensive details on the lives and music of Negro musicians both in America and abroad, in voluminous footnotes as well as the main text.
-The second book to address Negro music, and the first by a music scholar, it is described by Josephone Harreld Love as "a priceless legacy of accomplished documentation ... valuable for meticulous, sensitive scholarship, discernment, and devotion."
+The second book to address Negro music, and the first by a music scholar, it is described by Josephine Harreld Love as "a priceless legacy of accomplished documentation ... valuable for meticulous, sensitive scholarship, discernment, and devotion."
 Cuney Hare never saw the published book.
 Suffering from cancer, which prevented her from playing the piano, but not from proof-reading her manuscript, she died before it was published.

 Maud Cuney Hare died on either February 13 or 14, 1936, in Boston, Massachusetts.
 A memorial service was held in Boston on February 17, 1936.
 Maud Cuney Hare is buried in an unmarked grave next to her father and mother in Lakeview Cemetery, Galveston, Texas.